t0tallyKy1e/EscapeRoom/README.txt

     - to win:
         - get key card from Flight Deck for Escape Pod #3
             - bring oxygen tank from Laboratory to escape pod #3 oxygen tank chamber
-            - place red flay round crystal (from prison cell #2) in wall of Escape Pod #3
+            - place red flat/round crystal (from prison cell #2) in wall of Escape Pod #3
             - enter button sequence into escape pod #3
                 - 2, 3, 5, 6, 9